airbus-cert/skyblue.team/content/posts/ebpf-yagi.md

 This function is in charge to set the correct structure of the libbpf to load the ebpf program.
 It set the name, a pointer to ELF header, and the size of the ELF.

-We just need to extract 4008 bytes to have the eBPF program.
+Here, we need to extract 4008 bytes to have the eBPF program.
+Unfortunately, IDA will fail to open in because it doesn't know the compiler ID 247.

 Now we have our original `ELF` with `eBPF` bytecode inside.

 ## Disassemble eBPF

 In `IDA`, processor plugins are in charge to load new types of architecture.
 Fortunately for us, It exist an `IDA` processor for eBPF : [eBPF_processor](https://github.com/zandi/eBPF_processor).
-This is an up-to-date version of the one made by [Clément Berthaux ](https://github.com/saaph/eBPF_processor) for a challenge (I suppose for a SSTIC challenge ;-) ).
+This is an up-to-date version of the one made by [Clément Berthaux ](https://github.com/saaph/eBPF_processor) for a challenge (I suppose for a SSTIC challenge ;-) ), with a lot of additions!

 Even if `IDA` said that he can't handle the compiler id 247, the one used by `llvm` for `eBPF`, if you install and select the `eBPF` processor, `IDA` will disassemble it perfectly.